ibm-cloud-architecture/refarch-integration/docs/icp/README.md

 For development purpose and tutorials, we are using a ICP EE deployment in a five virtual machine cluster.
 We also documented how to install ICP 2.1 Community edution on ubuntu VM [here](https://github.com/ibm-cloud-architecture/refarch-cognitive/blob/master/docs/ICP/README.txt)

-For enterprise deployment the [following tutorial](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICp_on_prem.md) will teach you hor to do the installation.
+For enterprise deployment the [following tutorial](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Installing_ICp_on_prem.md) will teach you how to do the installation.

 See also [ICP 2.1 product documentation](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/installing/install_containers_CE.html) to get other details.